Commitment – An Important Key to Happiness in Marriage

+Commitment to making a marriage work is an important key to happiness and longevity in marriage.
 About half of all marriages end in divorce.
-No wonder many opt simply to live together, just in the likely case things don’t work out.
+No wonder many opt simply to live together, in the likely case things don’t work out.
 However, choosing against marriage also carries a heavy price tag, which I covered in my first article in this series entitled, Why Do People Hate Marriage.”
 A good marriage is something to be desired, and it is attainable.
 God created marriage to provide companionship, children, societal stability, and many other blessings.
-This article will give you a simple key that will help you build a happy and lasting marriage.
-Simple is not always easy, but what worth having comes easily?
+Maintaining a good marriage is not always easy, but what worth having comes easily?

 Marriage Is a Covenant

-It’s hard to build something as complex as a good marriage, when no plans or instructions are available.
-Those of us who come from broken families have an even more difficult time because we have not seen a good marriage modeled.
-What we see on TV and in the movies is not always conducive to building a strong marriage either.
+It’s hard to build something as complex as a good marriage, if no plans or instructions are available.
+Those of us who come from broken families have a more difficult time because we have not seen or experienced a good marriage in action.
+What is portrayed on television and in the movies is not always conducive to building a strong marriage either.
 Where can we find a good model or trustworthy instructions?
 The Bible is a great place to start.

 The Bible says that marriage is first of all a covenant of companionship.

 The marriage covenant is a vow made before God and human witnesses that we will be faithful until death to our spouses, forsaking all other competitors for our love.
 In our culture, rings are usually exchanged to remind us of our vow and to provide visible evidence to everyone else of our having made this commitment.
 Breaking the vow through adultery, abandonment, abuse, or divorce carries a serious consequence, which is spiritual, psychological, social, and financial.
-This is how it should be.

 Divorce ought to be costly, because it tears apart something God put together.